Articles

 Grounding, also known as earthing in the Commonwealth countries, ensures that the electricity travels through a low-resistance path.
 When it flows from the source.
 And returns through the neutral connection.
 For the most part, the ground (or earth) connection acts as a secondary path for electrical safety.
 By ensuring that the return path is sufficient to keep the EPR (Earth Potential Rise) within the permissible levels.
 On the HV systems.

-Over time, bonds or connections tend to become loose (unless welded).
-And if wrong materials are used during the initial connection, they too can fail eventually.
+Bonds or connections tend to become loose over time (unless welded).
+If the wrong materials are used during the initial connection, they, too, can eventually fail.
 Corrosion can deteriorate the ground rods and connectors.
 In certain cases, minerals and chemicals may be present in the soil, which can dissolve the electrode over time.
 A pH range of 6-10 is generally not considered hostile to copper.

 Equipment grounding also works to reduce dangerous sparking due to ‘impressed voltages’ on metals that are in close proximity to power lines and distribution equipment.
 Other important functions include: